evwt/evwt/EvIcon.md

 ### Icon Directory

-Create an index.js file in your folder of svg icons:
+Assuming you have a folder of svgs in /src/icons, first create an index.js file in this folder:

 ```js
 import Vue from 'vue';